Directory A to Z

 Sector: Hospitality

-Beyond Food is a charity providing training and support to people who have been impacted by homelessness, mental health, addiction, those with a criminal record or who are at risk of homelessness.
+Beyond Food Foundation is a charity that provides food & nutrition training and support to people who have been impacted by homelessness, mental health, addiction, those with a criminal record or those who are at risk of homelessness.

 Beyond the Gate Publishing